HUD Facts Versus Fiction In Qualifying For FHA Loans

-This BLOG On HUD Facts Versus Fiction In Qualifying For FHA Loans Was PUBLISHED On May 28th, 2019
+This Article Is About HUD Facts Versus Fiction In Qualifying For FHA Loans

 The U.S. Department of Housing Administration (HUD) is the parent federal agency of the Federal Housing Administration (FHA).
 FHA is not a lender.